obiwanjacobi/vst.net/docs/index.md

 # VST.NET 2

-Welcome to VST.NET version 2 built on .NET core.
+Welcome to VST.NET version 2 built on .NET 5.

 This library supports building Steinberg's VST2 plugins and host applications.